mutheeEverlyn/python_lists/README.md

-﻿# python_lists program examples with its inbuilt functions
+﻿# python_lists program examples with its inbuilt functions such as append,sort,pop, isupper..etc